Bicycle Accident Attorney

 in Tampa, Florida

-Hit by a car while riding your back?
+Hit by a car while riding your bike?
 You may be able to file suit.

 Florida consistently ranks as the most dangerous state for bicyclists.
 From 2010 to 2019, 1,341 bicyclists were killed in Florida traffic accidents.
 With 6.18 bicycle death per 100,000 people, Florida’s bicycle accident rate is 162 percent higher than the national average.
 The deadly ranking is juxtaposed to the state’s scenic beauty that invites itself to be explored by bike.
 Tampa bicycle lawyers are available to represent accident victims who have been injured in a vehicle-involved bicycle accident.